Wednesday, May 22, 2013

 Once the last rocket had burst in the midnight sky, I stood up in the waist deep water and walked in to shore.
 The family, gathering their blankets to head home, was startled to see me, as they had no idea I had been directly beneath the falling embers.
 As they started to apologize, I cut them off with a heartfelt "thank you" and explained how it had been an incomparably beautiful show, the likes of which would almost certainly never be repeated.

-Today, four years later, my life is completely different again, filled with opportunity and travel and adventure and love.
+Today, several years later, my life is completely different again, filled with opportunity and travel and adventure and love.
 I am closer than ever with my children, and still best of friends with my erst-while wife (who has built a magnificent world of her own with a beautiful log home, a dream job, a small business, and a fantastic boyfriend).

 With a blossoming (and perfectly portable) new career, I have replaced very little of my material possessions, choosing instead to travel light and remain ever available for whatever serendipitous satisfactions life brings my way.